Best Webflow Templates for Construction Companies in 2026

 Price: $99 | Style: Modern, Clean

 A professionally built template with reliable mobile performance and a clean layout.
 The services section handles multiple service types well, and the team page scales effectively for mid-sized firms.
-The gap is the project gallery - the CMS implementation is functional but thin for firms whose portfolio is the primary selling tool.
+The gap is the project gallery - the CMS implementation is functional but thin for firms whose portfolio is their primary selling tool.
 Individual project pages are basic compared to what a growing construction company actually needs.

 4. Nordic by FlowRadar